scottish-government-design-system/designsystem.gov.scot/patterns/task-list/index.md

 ## Accessibility

-User research has highlighted some issues with this pattern that includes:

-- users click directly onto the tag to start a task instead of the hyperlink
-- white space between task title and tag can cause an issue with zoom tool users
-- confusion between tags “Not started” and “Cannot start yet” due to similar appearance and colour

-Other known issues from research and feedback conducted by GOV.UK on their similar pattern:

-- some screen reader users are frustrated by having to tab through every section each time they return to the task list after completing a task
+This pattern uses a link to let users quickly navigate to the first incomplete remaining task and avoid keyboard users having to tab through completed tasks every time they return to the page.
-- some services need users to complete tasks in a particular order, for example, a user must fill in an application before they can pay
-- once a few tasks have been completed it becomes harder to scan the page and spot incomplete tasks

-This pattern includes a link to navigate to the first incomplete task in the list which should increase the speed that all users can continue their transaction.
-Task titles also include their status as visually hideen text to assist users of assistive technology.
+Task titles also include their status as visually hidden text to aid users of assistive technology.

 More research is required to establish whether users of screen readers struggle to perceive tasks that cannot be started yet as they are not hyperlinked.